Doctoral Degrees Policies

 - A copy of the written request and the written confirmation must be placed in the student's file for future reference.

 - Remote Participation in a Dissertation Defense.
-All members of a Dissertation Examining Committee must be physically present in the examination room during the entire dissertation defense and during the committee's private deliberations following the examination.
+Under normal circumstances, all members of a Dissertation Examining Committee must be physically present in the examination room during the entire dissertation defense and during the committee's private deliberations following the examination.
 Participation by telephone is not permitted under any circumstances.
 Remote participation by video teleconferencing is permitted under the following circumstances:

-- Permission to conduct a remote-participation defense must be obtained by the dissertation chair from the Graduate School in advance.
-In making this request, the chair must indicate in writing that he/she has read the rules for a remote defense listed below.
+Permission to conduct a remote-participation defense must be obtained by the dissertation chair from the Graduate School in advance.
+In making this request, the chair must indicate in writing that he or she has read the rules for a remote defense listed below.

-- The candidate, the committee chair, and the Dean's Representative must all be present in the examination room.
-None of them may be at the remote site.
+The candidate, the committee chair (or at least one of the co-chairs), and the Dean’s Representative must all be present in the examination room; none may be at a remote site.

 - Student Presentation.
 The student is permitted to present briefly a summary of the dissertation, emphasizing the important results and giving an explanation of the reasoning that led to the conclusions reached.

 - Opportunity for Questioning by Members of the Dissertation Examining Committee.
 The chair invites questions in turn from each member of the Dissertation Examining Committee.
 The questioning may continue as long as the Dissertation Examining Committee feels that it is necessary and reasonable for the proper examination of the student.

 - Conclusion of the Examination.
 After questioning has been completed, the student and any others who are not members of the Dissertation Examining Committee are asked to leave the room while the Dissertation Examining Committee discusses whether or not the dissertation and its defense are satisfactory.
 The Committee has the following options:

 - To accept the dissertation without any recommended changes and sign the Report of Examining Committee.